 If you feel that you or a neighbour would benefit, please contact Revd Susan on t: 020 8788 2024.

-St Paul's Community Angels Help Line is available to help people in the area who may be alone, vulnerable or self-isolating with routine tasks such as grocery shopping, dog walking, picking up prescriptions etc. Or even just by lending a listening ear.
+St Paul's Community Angels Help Line is available to help people in the area who may be alone or vulnerable with routine tasks such as grocery shopping, dog walking, picking up prescriptions etc. Or even just by lending a listening ear.

-And please do get in touch if you are self-isolating or know of someone who needs support.
+And please do get in touch if you know of someone who needs support.

 We are a community and we all need to look after one another.